Glossary of printing terms

 Custom quote

-A quote for a print job with a bespoke size.
+A quote for a print job with a bespoke specification which cannot be selected oin the website.

 Custom size

-A size that falls outside the standard A sizes.
+A format which falls outside industry standard sizes.

 D